proteinreport/proteinreport.org/content/en/directory/dragonfly/index.md

 date: 2020-01-23 17:50:27
 lastmod: 2020-01-23 17:50:27
 slug: /dragonfly
 description: "Dragonfly Foods Limited formed in 1984 from just 2 staff making Tofu by hand in Devon.
 From humble beginnings, the company has since extended the range and created Organic Burgers and Soysages using tofu as the main ingredient.
-Dragonfly Foods supplies the majority of the health food wholesalers along with one of the biggest health retailers Holland &amp; Barrett.
+Dragonfly Foods supplies the majority of the health food wholesalers along with one of the biggest health retailers Holland & Barrett.
 Dragonfly Foods prides themselves on using organic ingredients."
 proteins: [Plant-Based]
 products: [Meat]
 business: [Production]